evangelistagrace/evangelistagrace.github.io/_posts/2020-04-06-creating-subdomains-with-github-pages-and-namecheap.md

 ![](/assets/img/subdomain-github-pages-namecheap/3.png)

 And that's it!
 Head to your new subdomain and don't fret if you don't see your webpage yet.
 Wait a little bit longer and check back in.
-Your new subdomain should be up and running.
+Your new subdomain should be up and runningin no time.